 Return fraud is costing the retail industry billions of dollars in revenue.
 Unfortunately, many retail stores don’t have an effective way to combat the troubling trend.

 Abusive return fraud schemes have grown at an alarming rate, putting merchants in a complex no-win situation—losing revenue from fraud versus needing to keep returns amenable.

 Return fraud is illegal.
-In most U.S. states it is recognized and treated as theft or robbery.
+In most U.S. states, it is recognized and treated as theft or robbery.
 Meanwhile, in other states, it is recognized as a felony or misdemeanor.
-Return fraud is being taken more seriously and so are the repercussions following this crime.
+Return fraud is being taken more seriously, and so are the repercussions following these types of crimes.

-Return fraud is a delicate matter and should be treated as such.
-Even if you might be suspicious of a specific return or client account, it is very important to remain calm.
-Never make any accusations you cannot prove because that could lead to losing customers and damaging your business’s reputation.
+Regardless if you are a buyer or a seller, return fraud is a delicate matter.
+Even if you might be suspicious of a specific item, it is essential to remain calm.
+Never make any accusations you cannot prove because that could lead to ruining relationships, losing customers, and damaging your business’s reputation.

-Know the most common types of return fraud and look out for patterns in behaviors.
-Not all returns are bad, that is why the most important step to prevent this type of fraud is by first revising your return policy, especially during the holiday season.
+Resellers and stores need to know the most common types of return fraud and look out for patterns in behaviors.
+The most crucial step to prevent this type of fraud is by training using an authentication partner.

 Buyers, never pay cash for an item unless you really know the seller.
 Always use PayPal, credit cards, or other legitimate marketplace platforms.
 Ask the seller for their proof of authentication, or better yet, get your potential purchases authenticated with a reputable luxury authentication service like Realauthentication.com